jfhbrook/susitna/adrs/012-execution-domain-model.md

   commands".
 Often these will simply be called "instructions" - we only need to invoke "runtime instructions" when there's a strong need to exclude "commands".
-- **Codes**: The combined concepts of "byte codes", "op codes" and "instructions" will simply be called "codes".
-This aligns the use of "instructions" and "op codes" within Matanuska, and avoids the overlap with the concept of operations.
-Note that, in certain context, they may still be referred to "op codes" in the context of standard interpreter terminology.

-"Bytecode" will still refer to the unifying concept around "codes" and "cnunks".
-This is in part to maintain consistency with general interpreter concepts.
-This decision may be revisited.
+- **Instructions** (**Bytecode**): Instructions in bytecode will continue to be called "instructions", but may be referred to as "bytecode instructions" to distinguish from source or AST instructions.